-Data Centres are an integral part of the network and Internet-based services.
-Large amounts of heat are generated in a data centre by electronic equipment and this needs to be flushed to avoid overheating of the components.
-Data centres are operational round-the-clock 365 days.
-So, a large amount of energy is consumed by conventional HVAC systems, usually PAC units, to maintain the required temperature for the servers.
+Data Centers are an integral part of the network and Internet-based services.
+Large amounts of heat is generated in a data center by electronic equipment and this needs to be flushed to avoid overheating of the components.
+Data centers are operational round-the-clock 365 days.
+So, a large amount of energy is consumed by conventional HVAC systems, usually Precision Air Conditioning (PAC) units, to maintain the required temperature for the servers.

-1.The power consumption of the two-stage cooling tower is 0.05 kW/tonne compared to 1.2 kW/tonne of conventional systems.
+1.The power consumption of the two-stage cooling tower is 0.05 kW/ton of cooling compared to 0.8-1 kW/ton of vapour compression based systems.

-3. Depending on the wet-bulb temperature of the place throughout the year, a major part of the load can be shed from the chiller.
+3. Depending on the wet-bulb temperature of the place throughout the year, a major part of the cooling load can be taken off the chiller.

 4. A significant amount of GHGs is mitigated by reducing the power consumption of energy-intensive cooling.